Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-2-start.md

 - You'll notice a Redis set: 'LeaderBoards'
 - Firstly, two Redis clients are instantiated (a Redis client, and RediSearch client).
 - In order to perform RedisSearch queries, a schema needs to be set up - in this case, for 'ticket', 'pop' and 'mmr'.
-- An input stream ('metrics'), is read using XREADGROUP - this means you can read from a stream with a consumer group.
+- An input stream ('tickets'), is read using XREADGROUP - this means you can read from a stream with a consumer group.
 ```
 XReadGroup(ctx context.Context, a *XReadGroupArgs)
 ```
 - Next, for each message in the stream, a lookup is performed on the Redis database.
-You'll recognise this datatype from exercise 1a - we are retrieving a hash (a user) from Redis.
+You'll recognise this datatype from exercise 1 - we are retrieving a hash (a user) from Redis.
 ```
 HMGet(ctx context.Context, key string, fields ...string)
 ```